rails/rails/guides/source/action_view_overview.md

 #### javascript_url

-Computes the url to a JavaScript asset in the +app/assets/javascripts+ directory.
-This will call +javascript_path+ internally and merge with your current host or your asset host.
+Computes the url to a JavaScript asset in the `app/assets/javascripts` directory.
+This will call `javascript_path` internally and merge with your current host or your asset host.

 ```ruby
 javascript_url "common" # => http://www.example.com/assets/common.js